Citizens’ assemblies as a tool for social cohesion and decision-making

 On 4–5 March, the second online meeting of the Deliberative Democracy Lab took place as part of the BRIDGE project.
 The two-day session focused on citizens’ assemblies and the citizens’ panel — sortition-based public participation tools that enable residents to engage in decision-making through joint informed discussions of issues, exchange of arguments, and the search for solutions that take into account different interests within a community.
 The session combined case presentations, Q&A with speakers, and small-group discussions focused on key organisational aspects.

-The outcomes of the Lab will help adapt the principles of deliberative democracy to the Ukrainian context and develop practical recommendations for communities and public authorities.
+The outcomes of the Lab will help adapt the principles of deliberative democracy to the Ukrainian context and develop practical recommendations for practitioners, communities and public authorities.